Wed 1st July

 From Prep - Year 6, Junior School students have specialist lessons in Music, Performing Arts, Library and Physical Education.
-From Year 4, students also have a specialist lesson in Indonesian.

 The variety and scope of these specialist lessons